rust-lang/rust/src/doc/trpl/inline-assembly.md

 Input and output operands follow the same format: `:
 "constraints1"(expr1), "constraints2"(expr2), ..."`.
 Output operand
-expressions must be mutable lvalues:
+expressions must be mutable lvalues, or not yet assigned:

 ```
 # #![feature(asm)]